unionai/unionai-docs/source/core-concepts/workflows/eager-workflows.md

 ```

 :::{note}
-You need to register the tasks/workflows associated with your eager workflow because eager workflows are actually tasks under the hood, which means that `pyflyte run` has no way of knowing what tasks and subworkflows are invoked inside of it.
+You need to register the tasks/workflows associated with your eager workflow because eager workflows are actually tasks under the hood, which means that `unionai run` has no way of knowing what tasks and subworkflows are invoked inside of it.
 :::

 ## Eager workflows on Flyte console